We are hosting virtual Tough Talks as Zoom and call-in meetings.

 Senior Safety - Police Chief Robert White spoke with us about the Denver Police Department’s community philosophy and about senior safety.
 He gave us a great sense of how DPD is keeping our streets safe and fielded several questions from our participants.

 Dementia and Alzheimer’s - A panel featuring voices from many sides of the spectrum.
 We were fortunate to have two representatives from the Alzheimer’s Association who shared with us the ten early signs of Alzheimer’s Disease.
 We were also graced with the presence of a married couple dealing with the disease who shared their story with incredible transparency.
 As our group listened to their story and the answers they gave to our questions, it was equal parts heart wrenching and heart warming.
 The love the two of them share is inspiring.

 Navigate End of Life Issues - The event featured a short video produced by Compassion and Choices and information from three panelists.
 Dr. Richard Loeffler M.D. represented Compassion and Choices, a nonprofit dedicated to improving care and expanding choices at the end of life.
-Jamie Sarche, the Director of Outreach and Prearranged Funeral Planning for Feldman Mortuary, helped our attendees explore their fears and misconceptions to make their best educated decisions, and helps loved ones maintain family relationships and have a meaningful bereavement.
+Jamie Sarche, the Director of Outreach and Prearranged Funeral Planning for Feldman Mortuary, helped our attendees explore their fears and misconceptions to make their best decisions, and help loved ones maintain family relationships and have a meaningful bereavement.
 Rabbi Sara Gilbert from Shalom Cares Hospice brought her myriad experiences to share about hospice care.

 Primary Caregiving - Our panelists, Jane W. Barton of AARP and Cardinal, LCC, Joan Colby Wilson of Americorps, and Katie Wade and Emily Cooper of Boulder County’s Area Agency on Aging, shared important information about the challenges and blessings of caregiving, one of our most ubiquitous but toughest jobs as family members.